LucaDP07/TravelBlog/README.md

 **SITE OVERVIEW**
 - - -

-TravelDream is travel blog where users can share their own travel experiences, a place to build a home for their stories and where they can also enjoy the contents created by other users and, why not, get inspired for their next adventure.
+TravelDream is a travel blog where users can share their own travel experiences, a place to build a home for their stories and where they can also enjoy the contents created by other users and, why not, get inspired for their next adventure.

 ![Alternate text](/static/images/responsive.png)